 - The Chief Technical Steward must be in attendance at an event one hour before the Technical Verifications are due to begin.
-He must inform the Clerk of the Course/FIM Race Director and CTI Delegate, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
+He must inform the Clerk of the Course/FIM Race Director and FIM Technical Director, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
 The Chief Technical Steward shall appoint the technical stewards to individual posts for the race, practices and final control. - Scrutineers can have different tasks, but the team of scrutineers must have a minimum of three persons.
-At least one person must be a holder of an FIM SENIOR Technical Stewards Licence.
+The FMNR Chief Technical Steward must be a holder of an FIM SENIOR Technical Stewards Licence and it is recommended that at least one Technical Steward hold a FIM Technical Stewards Licence.
 A minimum number of scrutineers is required according to the following: